Harpers Ferry station: Amtrak and MARC

 Amtrak took over intercity passenger rail service in the United States on May 1, 1971.
 The intercity trains and the Cumberland trains were dropped, leaving Harpers Ferry with only the Martinsburg round trip.

 The station was listed on the National Register of Historic Places on October 14, 1979, as part of the Harpers Ferry Historic District.

+CSX Corporation became the station's owner in 1987, when the company acquired C&O. In 2001, the National Park Service acquired the station and the nearby land that once held the Harpers Ferry Armory, as part of a land swap.

 In 2007, the station was rededicated following a $2.2 million renovation, which included restoration of the station's tower.

+On November 10, 2024, the Capitol Limited was merged with the as the Floridian.